BSc Mathematics and Philosophy

 Transferable (key) skills

-Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- Qualities and transferable skills necessary for employment (communication both written and verbal, problem solving, teamwork, ability to assess arguments, theories and concepts, ability to construct and defend their own view, ability to research, ability to complete tasks to deadline, and use of IT);- Skills necessary for the exercising of personal responsibility (learning to learn, self-management, awareness of their own strengths and weaknesses, strategies to improve their skills).
+Students will have had the opportunity to acquire, as defined in the modules specified for the programme:- Qualities and transferable skills necessary for employment (communication both written and verbal, problem solving, teamwork, ability to assess arguments, ability to construct and defend their own view, ability to work independently and to deadlines, and use of IT);- Skills necessary for the exercising of personal responsibility (learning to learn, self-management, awareness of their own strengths and weaknesses, strategies to improve their skills).

 Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include:1.
-Demonstrating the ability to apply a broad range of aspects/competencies of the discipline of mathematics and evaluate and criticise received opinion.2.
-Demonstrating a more developed ability to apply the skills of philosophical argument assessment in order to enhance their understanding of theories, arguments, and topics;3.
-Demonstrating understanding of a greater range of concepts, theories, methodologies, arguments, and topics;4.
-Demonstrating the ability to see connections between different areas of philosophy;5.
-Demonstrating the ability to more effectively construct and defend their own view, and engage in independent research.
+Demonstrating the ability to apply a broad range of aspects of the discipline of mathematics;2.
+Demonstrating the ability to evaluate and criticise received opinion in mathematics;3.
+Demonstrating an advanced ability to apply the skills of argument analysis and philosophical methodology to their own philosophical view and that of others;4.
+Demonstrating a developed understanding of, and critical engagement with, a range of concepts, theories, arguments, topics/writers in contemporary philosophical theory and/or the history of philosophy;5.
+Demonstrating the ability to specialise and so attain a more advanced understanding of, and critical engagement with, a focused range of concepts, theories, arguments, topics or writers in philosophy;6.
+Demonstrating the ability to reflect upon the implications of philosophy for their own lives and the world around them;7.
+Demonstrating the ability for in-depth, independent research in Philosophy and/or Mathematics.